theuprising/snackpack/README.md

 Snackpack imports and merges configuration files, then passes them to webpack.

+**snackpack is not stable, this documentation is quickly becoming out of date.**

+When we start using it in production (soon) I'll kick off semver 1.0.0 and update the docs.

 ## Environments

 Snackpack has a notion of environments.
 Built in Snackpack modules use the environments `local`, `development`, and `production`, and `defaults`.
 Your projects can define their own environments, like `heroku`.